intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 It is important to note that participation in the IETF work is open to everyone, and all the working documents and RFCs are freely available to everyone without the need for a formal liaison relationship.
 Hence, in almost all cases the need for a formal relationship is mostly driven by other organizations rather than by the IETF.

+## Changes compared to RFC4052

+This version of the document contains the following updates:

+1. Notes in the Introduction and Section 2.1 on "Liaison Relationsships" that the IETF process itself does not require a formal liaison relationship, e.g. for document access or meeting participation, and therefore the need for a formal liaison relationship of often driven by processes of the peer organization.
+4. Statement that the "IAB acts as representative of the interests of [..] the Internet Society" has been removed.
+5. Role of the Liaison Representative (Section 2.3) has been removed; this role is not used in pratice.
+6. Clarifcation in section on "Liaison Communication" (now 2.3; was 2.4) that informal channels are preferred, with and without a formal liaison relationship, and further that liaison statements have no "special standing" in the IETF process.
+7. Section 4 on "Approval and Transmission of Liaison Statements" has been moved to 4053bis.

 # Aspects of Liaisons and Liaison Management

 ## Formal Liaison Relationships